ReflectsLight/quran-json/README.md

 **1. $HOME/.sqliterc**

-For identical results, it is recommended that the `$HOME/.sqliterc` file has the following
+For identical results - it is recommended that `$HOME/.sqliterc` has the following contents:
-contents:

 ```
 PRAGMA case_sensitive_like=ON;